MoDeNa-EUProject/MoDeNa/applications/PUfoam/MoDeNaModels/Solubility/README.md

 In order to compile and run the module a fortran compiler, preferably gfortran, needs to be installed.
 A makefile to compile the detailed model code is provided.

+## Compilation and Execution of the detailed model

+* Compilation: make
+* Execution: ./pcsaft

 ## Input / Output